LazyView/UPS_gamba/UPS_Chlad/client/CLIENT_GUIDE.md

 ### Setup
 - Each player: 3 hand cards + 3 reserve cards
-- Draw pile: Empty (all dealt at start)
+- Draw pile: 52 - 13 (each player cards and one on the discard pile)
 - Discard pile: Empty at start

 ### Turn Structure